Wilson-Smith/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
 A Simple School Project on the Fibonacci Sequence

+## All the code involved is in the fibonacci module (module_fibonacci.py) for anyone interested.

 The project is really simple.
 With the help of python, This project want to show some graphs related to the fibonacci sequence.